 Although the area of sky surrounding the Helix Nebula is devoid of bright stars, it can be easily located by star-hoping.
-The nebula lies roughly halfway along an imaginary line connecting Fomalhaut (α PsA - mag. +1.2), the brightest star in the constellation Piscis Austrinus, and ι Aqr (mag. +4.3).
+This nebula lies roughly halfway along an imaginary line connecting Fomalhaut (α PsA - mag. +1.2), the brightest star in the constellation Piscis Austrinus, and ι Aqr (mag. +4.3).
 Just over a degree east of the Helix is υ Aqr.
 At magnitude +5.2, this star is faintly visible to the naked eye under dark skies and acts as a good marker.

 When viewed through a pair of 10x50 binoculars, the Helix appears as a faint featureless oval shaped disk.
 A 100mm (4-inch) telescope reveals finer structural details.
-Through a 200mm (8-inch) telescope, the nebula appears slightly oval with two thick arcs, gaps and brightness variations across the structure.
+Through a 200mm (8-inch) reflector it appears slightly oval with two thick arcs, gaps and brightness variations across the structure.
 A nebula filter of the UHC (Ultra High Contrast) or OIII (Oxygen III) variety, especially when combined with averted vision, helps to bring out subtle details.
 However, it's an illusive object that can be rendered invisible even in medium size amateur telescopes with just a small amount of light pollution.
-The central star of the Helix Nebula shines at magnitude +13.4 and is therefore only easily seen in large amateur reflectors.
+The central star of the Helix Nebula shines at magnitude +13.4, and therefore only easily seen in large amateur reflectors.

 The Helix Nebula is located 695 light-years from Earth and has an actual radius of about 3 light-years.
 It's marginally brighter than M27, the Dumbbell Nebula.
 However, it's a much more elusive object due to its low surface brightness.
 When imaged or photographed it looks spectacular with colourful twists, coils, knots and rings of gas visible.
 It's a popular object on observing lists.